ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 If it can be shown that the snapshot process terminates for an individual process, then it follows that it will terminate for all participating processes in the system.

-Now we can appreciate the importance of the validity of the assumptions listed above: that of eventual message delivery, and all channels act as FIFO queues (this preventing message arriving out of order).

-So, the success of this entire algorithm rests on the fact that all messages will eventually be delivered in the order they were sent.
+Now we can appreciate how important the assumptions listed at the start are.
+The success of this entire algorithm rests on the fact that:

+* Eventual message delivery is guaranteed, and
+* Messages never arrive out of order (all channels are FIFO queues), and
+* Processes do not crash (yeah, right! - See the next lecture)

 In Chandy & Lamport's original paper they provide a proof that the snapshot process does in fact terminate.